grinnell-cs/csc151-dh/_eboards/eboard05-1.md

 -----------------

 _I've started putting answers to the reading questions in the readings.
 These are ones that didn't naturally fit in a reading_

+Why do we sometimes use a symbol and sometimes use a string when defining something like a square?
+For instance, both   (square 40 'solid 'blue)` and `(square 40 "solid" "blue")` are valid and produce the same image.

+> The designers of the `2htdp/image` library decided it was nicer to support either symbols or strings.
+I assume they are using symbols as the primary mode, though.

 Other Questions
 ---------------